aws-samples/serverless-patterns/cognito-appsync-bedrock/README.md

 The CDK project includes:

 - `test/appsyncRequest.test.ts` for the AppSync transport helper
+- `test/cdk-stack.test.ts` for the synthesized Lambda model and IAM configuration
+- `test/invokeBedrock.test.ts` for the Lambda region-selection helper
 - `test/cdk.test.ts` for the live Cognito + AppSync + Lambda + Bedrock flow

 The integration test will: